salvatoluice/Phase-4-final-project-frontend/README.md

 **ACKNOWLEDGEMENT.**

-To start of is lots of gratitude to my Moringa School Technical Mentor- **Beatrice Wambui.** -who has been very supportive through this whole process.She has guided me through everything diligently and ensured that I get to deliver my very best.
+Big shout outs to my Moringa School Technical Mentor- **Beatrice Wambui Mbugua.** -Providing me all the support through this amazing journey, being there to offer any help needed, is really amazing.
+She's walked me through all the steps for building this.
+Shout outs to her.